nelybi/nelybi/README.md

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width = "30px">
-My name is Nabil, a web developer based in France.
+My name is Nabil, a futur FullStack AI Engineer based in France.

 I love turning ideas into modern, fast, and accessible interfaces, with a strong focus on detail and user experience.